 Dr Gabrielle Wolf obtained degrees in Arts (Degree with Honours) and Law (Honours) and a PhD in History from the University of Melbourne.

-Since commencing at Deakin University in mid-2014, Gabrielle has had accepted for publication 11 articles (in Sydney Law Review, University of New South Wales Law Journal, Monash University Law Review, Journal of Criminal Law and Criminology, Hofstra Law Review, Lewis and Clark Law Review , George Mason Law Review, and four articles in the Journal of Law and Medicine), and two book chapters.
+Since commencing at Deakin University in mid-2014, Gabrielle has had accepted for publication 12 articles in academic journals (including Sydney Law Review, University of New South Wales Law Journal, Monash University Law Review, Journal of Law and Medicine, Journal of Criminal Law and Criminology, Hofstra Law Review, Lewis and Clark Law Review and George Mason Law Review), and 3 book chapters.
 This writing examines aspects of the current and past regulation of health practitioners, health records and sentencing law.
 In 2016, Gabrielle was a researcher for the Data to Decisions Cooperative Research Centre.

 Prior to joining Deakin, Gabrielle worked as a research associate to Justice Fogarty in the Family Court of Australia and as a lawyer in private practice and in-house, practising in a range of areas, including the regulation of health practitioners, at Minter Ellison Lawyers, the Australian Health Practitioner Regulation Agency, the Medical Practitioners Board of Victoria, Russell Kennedy Lawyers, and Macpherson & Kelley Lawyers.